E. Jean Carroll: Early life

-Elizabeth Jean Carroll was born in Detroit, Michigan.
-She also went by "Jeannie".
-Her father, Thomas F. Carroll, Jr., was an inventor, and her mother, Betty (née McKinney) Carroll, was a retired Allen County, Indiana politician.
-The oldest of four children, Carroll was raised in Fort Wayne, Indiana with her two sisters and one brother.
+Elizabeth Jean Carroll was born on December 12, 1943, in Detroit, Michigan.
+Her father, Thomas F. Carroll Jr., was a furniture store manager, and her mother, Betty (née McKinney) Carroll, was a Republican politician in Allen County, Indiana.
+The oldest of four children, Carroll was raised in Fort Wayne, Indiana, with two sisters and a brother; as a child, she was called "Betty Jean", "Jeannie" and "Betty".
 She attended Indiana University.
 A Pi Beta Phi and a cheerleader, she was crowned Miss Indiana University in 1963, and in 1964, as a representative of the university, she won the Miss Cheerleader USA title.
-She appeared on To Tell The Truth in 1965.
+She appeared on To Tell the Truth in 1964.

 Career

 Column: Ask E. Jean

 Carroll's "Ask E. Jean" column appeared in Elle from 1993 until 2020.
 Widely read, it was acclaimed for Carroll's opinions on sex, her insistence that women should "never never" structure their lives around men, and her compassion for letter-writers experiencing difficult life situations.
 When it debuted, Amy Gross, a former editor-in-chief of Elle, compared the column to putting Carroll on a "bucking bronco", describing her responses to readers as "the cheers and whoops and hollers of a fearless woman having a good ol' time."
-Carroll's writing style had been described as quirky, cheeky, and irreverent often using humor.
+Carroll's writing style often incorporates humor.

-Carroll was fired from Elle in February 2020; she wrote on Twitter that she was dismissed "Because Trump ridiculed my reputation, laughed at my looks, & dragged me through the mud."
+Carroll was fired from Elle in February 2020.
+She wrote on Twitter that she was dismissed "because Trump ridiculed my reputation, laughed at my looks, & dragged me through the mud".
 Elle maintained that the decision to fire Carroll was a business decision unrelated to Trump.

 Television: Ask E. Jean, Saturday Night Live

-Carroll wrote for Saturday Night Live in the mid-1980s.
-She was nominated for an Emmy for Outstanding Writing in a Variety or Music Program in 1987.
+Carroll wrote for Saturday Night Live's twelfth season in 1986 and 1987.
+She was nominated for a Primetime Emmy Award for Outstanding Writing for a Variety Series at the 39th Primetime Emmy Awards in 1987.
+The Television Academy entry for her nomination mistakenly lists her name as "Jean E. Carroll".

 From 1994 through 1996, Carroll was the host and producer of the Ask E. Jean television series that aired on NBC's America's Talking—the predecessor to MSNBC.
 Entertainment Weekly called Carroll "the most entertaining cable talk show host you will never see."
 Carroll and the show were nominated for a CableACE Award in 1995.